 Our Self-Publishing School Rule of Thumb: Until your subtitle makes you uncomfortable, we’re not happy.
-If the claim you’re asserting in your subtitle doesn’t make you feel at least a touch queasy, then you’re not being bold or specific enough.
-Keep going until the words make you quake in your proverbial boots and reach for the Pepto.
+If the claim you’re asserting in your subtitle doesn't make you feel at least a touch queasy, then you’re not being bold or specific enough.
+Keep going until the subtitle text make you quake in your proverbial boots and reach for the Pepto.
 Now, we’re talking!

 Book Subtitle Examples: Before & After